 - 1. specified offences - 2. assessment of dangerousness - Examinable material on specified offences will consist of section 306 of the Sentencing Act 2020.
-The relevant material on offence classification is addressed in paragraphs E16.1 and E16.3 of the 'Part E - Sentencing' supplement to Blackstone's Criminal Practice 2021. - 2.
-Examinable material on assessment of dangerousness will consist of the application of section 308 of the Sentencing Act 2020.
-The relevant material is addressed in paragraphs E16.24-16.26 of the 'Part E Sentencing' supplement to Blackstone's Criminal Practice 2021.
+The relevant material on offence classification is addressed in paragraphs E16.1 and E16.3 of Blackstone's Criminal Practice 20222023. - Examinable material on assessment of dangerousness will consist of the application of section 308 of the Sentencing Act 2020.
+The relevant material is addressed in paragraphs E16.2426-16.26-28 of Blackstone's Criminal Practice 20222023.